 When I visit our village (we have a family home there) I see the newspaper very much in evidence with a different kind of population.
-Although most of us would use the mobile internet to check out the latest news, there was definitely some merit in the community discussions held over an open newspaper – it was more a social event than just a consumption of news.
+Although most of us would use the mobile internet to check out the latest news, there was clearly some merit in the community discussions held over an open newspaper, it was more a social event than just consumption of news.

-So what is setting apart the Indian scenario?
+So what is setting India apart in this scenario?

-Definitely, increasing literacy: When we recall that this refers to increasing literacy in the second most populous country in the world, it follows that it represents a humungous number of eyeballs
+- Increasing literacy: When we recall that this refers to increasing literacy in the second-most populous country in the world, it follows that it represents a humongous number of eyeballs

-Affordability: newspapers are priced at suitable levels to allow most of the population to afford it on a regular basis.
+- Affordability: Newspapers are priced at suitable levels to allow most of the population to afford them on a regular basis.
 It costs less than a cup of tea at the roadside stall.

 The only “information” point in the graph above is about “product information” which is potentially shopping around for the best price vs features on products.
-There are reports that internet users would reach 500 million this year, with no secret that most of these users are on mobiles.
+There are reports that internet users in India have crossed 600 million, with no secret that most of these users are on mobiles.

 © 2018 Saisree Subramanian